Bimbo Manuel

 Bimbo Manuel (born 30 October 1958) is a Nigerian actor.
 He was nominated for Best actor in a supporting role at the 2013 Nollywood Movies Awards.

 Career

 Bimbo hails from Lagos State.
 After graduating from the University of Port Harcourt with a degree in Theater Arts, he began his television career in 1985 as a broadcaster at Ogun State Broadcasting Corporation (OGBC).
-He later moved to Ogun State Television (OGTV) before commencing his acting career in 1986.He is a professional actor that start his carrier on radio in entertainment.
+He later moved to Ogun State Television (OGTV) before commencing his acting career in 1986.
+He is a professional actor that start his career on radio in entertainment.
 Apart from acting, he is also a writer and a producer.

+Personal life

+In an interview, Manuel disclosed that he initially did not intend to marry, having preferred to remain single before eventually getting married.